-

 Garda Vetting

-As this course may involve interactions with research participants and community groups, you may be required to undergo Garda vetting.
-Global students may also be required to provide a police clearance certificate (or equivalent).
+As this course may involve interactions with research participants and community groups, you will be required to undergo Garda vetting.
+Global students will also be required to provide a police clearance certificate (or equivalent).

 You can apply online to the University of Galway application portal here.